-Gene McCabe is in his eighth season as the head men’s lacrosse coach at Washington and Lee, having posted an 80-44 (.645) overall record across his first seven seasons, including a 16-5 overall record in 2013 when he led the Generals to the ODAC Championship game and to the second round of the NCAA Division III Tournament.
+Gene McCabe is in his ninth season as the head men’s lacrosse coach at Washington and Lee, having posted a 91-50 (.645) overall record across his first eight seasons, including a 16-5 overall record in 2013 when he led the Generals to the ODAC Championship game and to the second round of the NCAA Division III Tournament.

 McCabe's 2012 team was a young outfit that jelled late in the season, winning four of its final five games to finish as the conference runner-up.
 Along the way, W&L knocked off third-seeded Hampden-Sydney and second-seeded Roanoke in the conference tournament.

-McCabe's 2011 and 2008 teams both earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
-The 2013 team played eight games against teams ranked in the Top 20 of the USILA Division III poll, while his 2013 team played eight games against Top 20 teams.
+McCabe's 2014, 2011 and 2008 teams all earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
+The 2014 team played seven teams that were ranked in the Top 20 of the USLA Division III poll, while his 2013 team played eight games against Top 20 teams.

 McCabe was no stranger to W&L lacrosse upon arriving in the summer of 2006.
 He had previously served as an assistant lacrosse and football coach for the Generals from 1998-2001.
 During his three seasons with the lacrosse team, the Generals posted a 43-5 (.896) overall record and a 17-1 mark in the Old Dominion Athletic Conference while achieving a No. 1 National Ranking in 1999 and 2001.
 Additionally, W&L won two ODAC Championships and participated in the NCAA Tournament twice, advancing to the semifinals in 2000.